I’ve been dreading this. Will the Zarbi push Sue over the edge? Will this be the final end? And will Bill Strutton be named in my decree nisi?

 Invasion

-Me: Look, we don’t have to go on with this, you know.
+Me: We don’t have to go on with this, you know.

-Sue: Are you suggesting that we give up?
+Sue: Are you saying we should give up?

-Me: No, we just cheat a bit and skip to episode 6.
-I can just fill out the text for episode 5 with something like this:
+Me: No, we just cheat a little and skip to the last episode.
+I can just replace the text for episode five with something like this:

 Sue: Arrrrrrgggggghhhhhhhhh!
 Please!
 Make it stop!
 Please!
 Argggghhhhhhh!!!!!!!
 Noooooo!!!!!
 Roslyn De Winter!
 Arggghhhhhhhh!!!!!!!!!!
 Help!!!
 Nooooooooo!!!!